Code-Institute-Submissions/BitWise-Front-End_2/README.md

 ## Edit Language

-If the user the profile owner they can edit their language using the top right button on the language card.
+If the user is the profile owner they can edit their language using the top right button on the language card.

 This field will look like the language addition form but will appear in the position of the language being updated and will be pre-populated.
 It utilizes the [form validation feature](#form-validation) and has a cancel button as well as a submission button.

-The state of the languages are updated to ammend the language immediatly in it's current location.
+The state of the languages are updated to amend the language immediately in it's current location.

-On successfull or failed language edit a notification will be generated using the [notification feature](#notifications).
+On successful or failed language edit a notification will be generated using the [notification feature](#notifications).

 <details>
       <summary style="font-weight:bold">Language Edit Screenshot</summary>